fcharte/SortingAlgorithms/README.md

 ================================================

-Several sorting algorithms implemented in plain C language, with an extensible approach (new algorithms can be connected) and a simple visualization mechanishm aimed to understand how they work.
+Several sorting algorithms implemented in plain C language, with an extensible approach (new algorithms can be connected) and a simple visualization mechanism aimed to understand how they work.

-The C code is portable to Windows, GNU/Linux and OS X, as the user interface is based on the ncurses library.
+The C code is portable to Windows, GNU/Linux and OS X, as the user interface is based on the [ncurses library](https://www.gnu.org/software/ncurses/).

 The code is documented (in Spanish) with the [doxygen tool](http://www.stack.nl/~dimitri/doxygen/).

 Algorithms implemented
 ----------------------

-The algorithms currently implemented are the following:
+The algorithms currently implemented are the following (the function in the [Algoritmos.c](src/Algoritmos.c) where each algorithm is coded is also indicated):

 * Bubble sort - `ordBurbuja()`
 * Improved bubble sort - `ordBurbujaMejorado()`